190n/zip8/README.md

 https://github.com/190n/zip8/assets/7763597/53d381a4-8db8-42e2-93e9-9f9d95a1a19f

 The board in the foreground will eventually drive a 4x4 macropad connected to both my microcontroller setups over I²C.
 For now, it provides only a single button.
 All processing is done on the blue Arduino in the breadboard.

+The source for this version is in [nano-every-host](nano-every-host).

 ## Usage